MS-Painter/Folden/ARCHITECTURE.md

   - `EventFilePath` - File path of the original file the event was referring to.
   - `ActionFilePath` - File path of the previous file that an action digested.

-    Some `actions` create / move the a file after working with the original file;
+    Some `actions` create / move the file after working with the original file;

     This field's value will change at the end of every `action` as part of the pipeline.